Wanborough, Wiltshire

 Wanborough is a large village and civil parish in the borough of Swindon, Wiltshire, England.
 The village is about 3.5 mi southeast of Swindon town centre.
 The settlement along the High Street is Lower Wanborough, while Upper Wanborough is on higher ground to the southwest.
-The parish includes the hamlets of Horpit (a short distance north of Wanborough) and Foxhill, 1.5 mi to the southeast.
+The parish includes Redlands Grove and the hamlets of Horpit (a short distance north of Wanborough) and Foxhill, 1.5 mi to the southeast.

 History

 There was a Roman settlement, Durocornovium, slightly northwest of the current village, at a road junction mentioned in the Antonine Itinerary.
 Being the last vicus on Ermin Way before the scarp slope of the Marlborough Downs, Durocornovium was a site where horses were watered before the steep climb off the Oxfordshire plain.
 Wanborough is just off the Ridgeway National Trail.
 Development in a strip along the road frontages characterised the village, which reached maximum development in the 4th century.